4 The Agentic SDLC Reference Architecture

 The architecture presented in this chapter is designed to be adopted incrementally.
 There is no prerequisite checklist that must be completed before you begin.
 The following thresholds are starting points based on patterns observed across early-adopter teams; calibrate them to your baseline.
 The most common — and most effective — starting point:

 Month 1.
 Pick one team, one phase (usually Code), and one investment (custom instructions encoding your top five conventions).
 Measure agent output quality before and after.
-Gate to expand: agent-generated code passes linting on first attempt ≥70% of the time, and the team has documented at least five conventions in machine-readable form.
+Gate to expand: agent-generated code passes linting on first attempt 70% or more of the time, and the team has documented at least five conventions in machine-readable form.

 Month 6.
 Add Test.
 Use agents to generate test cases for new features, with human-defined test strategy.
 Measure coverage change and test maintenance cost.
-Gate to expand: test coverage has increased by ≥10 percentage points on agent-covered modules, and agent-generated tests require human rework less than 30% of the time.
+Gate to expand: test coverage has increased by 10 percentage points or more on agent-covered modules, and agent-generated tests require human rework less than 30% of the time.

 Month 18.
 Assess readiness for Operate phase automation.
-This requires the most mature infrastructure and the strongest governance — Chapter 5 covers the governance requirements in detail.
-Gate: the team has structured runbooks for ≥80% of common incident types, and agent-assisted alert correlation achieves ≥90% accuracy in retrospective testing against the past quarter’s incidents.
+This requires the most mature infrastructure and the strongest governance — the next chapter covers the governance requirements in detail.
+Gate: the team has structured runbooks for 80% or more of common incident types, and agent-assisted alert correlation achieves 90% or more accuracy in retrospective testing against the past quarter’s incidents.

 This is a planning horizon, not a schedule.
 Some organizations will move faster; some will spend longer at each stage.
 The sequence matters more than the timeline: start where the tooling is mature and the context is structured, expand where the evidence supports it, and invest in context continuously.

 The reference architecture gives you a shared vocabulary for planning.
-The context moat gives you a reason to start now rather than wait.
+The Five-Layer landscape gives you the supply chain to architect on top of it.
 But architecture without governance is a blueprint without building codes.
-Chapter 5 addresses the hardest question in AI-assisted delivery: who is accountable when agents are participants in your software lifecycle, and how do you build the trust frameworks that make autonomous work auditable and safe?
+The next chapter addresses the hardest question in AI-assisted delivery: who is accountable when agents are participants in your software lifecycle, and how do you build the trust frameworks that make autonomous work auditable and safe?